The Ultimate 12 Week Glute Building Workout Plan (Free PDF)

 Apply progressive overload to keep the muscle challenge and subsequent adaptations.
 There is no such thing as “surprising a muscle” with a new movement, unless you go from a subpar exercise to one that really does the job.

-Single Joint / Single Side Over Multiple Joint / Bilateral
+Single Joint / Single Side vs Multiple Joint / Bilateral

-Our program prescribes mostly single-joint and single-side exercises.
-There are a few bilateral (both limbs) moves here.
-I like bilateral when I program heavier loads for the stability they offer, like the RDLs for example.
+Our program prescribes both single joint (hip only) and multi-joint exercises.
+I personally like bilateral when I program heavier loads for the stability they offer, like the RDLs for example.

 The glutes cross only one joint, the hip.
 Moving the knee to work the glutes involves other muscles.